HUD Back to Work Extenuating Circumstances Versus NON-QM Loans

 This BLOG On HUD Back To Work Extenuating Circumstances Was UPDATED On January 2nd, 2019

 HUD came out with a special program called Back to Work Extenuating Circumstances,

-- The waiting periods gets shortened from two years to one year from the discharge date of someone who has filed Chapter 7 bankruptcy.
+- The waiting periods get shortened from two years to one year from the discharge date of someone who has filed Chapter 7 bankruptcy

 Waiting Period Shortened To One Year After Bankruptcy And Foreclosure

-Although this new extenuating circumstances implemented by HUD went into effect on August 15, 2013, many FHA mortgage lenders are not offering the Back to Work Extenuating Circumstances FHA mortgage program quite yet.
-I do offer the Back to Work Extenuating Circumstances FHA mortgage program to qualified FHA mortgage loan borrowers who meet the specific guidelines.
+Although this new extenuating circumstances implemented by HUD went into effect on August 15, 2013, many lenders are not offering the Back to Work Extenuating Circumstances FHA mortgage program quite yet.
+I do offer the Back to Work Extenuating Circumstances FHA mortgage program to qualified borrowers who meet the specific guidelines.

 FHA Back To Work Extenuating Circumstances Are Manual Underwrites

 The HUD Back to Work Extenuating Circumstances mortgage program is not a follow the guidelines checklist program like you get with an automated approval by Fannie Mae’s Automated Underwriting System.

 - DU will not recognize this so all HUD Back to Work Extenuating Circumstances mortgage loan applications need to be manually underwritten